 Thermoworks Digital Cooking Thermometers

-ThermoWorks Super-Fast Cooking Thermometer is ergonomically designed, splash-proof, and very easy to, use, clean and store.
+ThermoWorks Super-Fast Cooking Thermometer (store: Amazon) is ergonomically designed, splash-proof, and very easy to, use, clean and store.
 It has a durable finish for everyday use with no external buttons to catch germs or food residues.
 It has no confusing special features or extra buttons.

 The digital display has large enough numbers to enable consumers to read the temperature without glasses.
 The display has a light sensor which automatically turns on the backlight in a dark room.